 Have you discussed the proposed changes with your discipline colleagues and are they in agreement with the changes?
 Changes to courses should not be made without the agreement of other faculty within the discipline.
 If consensus has not been achieved, work with your Dean and discipline colleagues to resolve any differences.
-Please don't forget to use your Curriculum Committee representative as a resource.
+Please do not forget to use your Curriculum Committee representative as a resource.
 Where feasible, consult with adjunct faculty.

 Could this change impact community partners?
-Is the curriculum part of a Career Education (CE) program?
+Is the curriculum part of a Career Education (CE) (also Career and Technical Education - CTE) program?
 Will it be?
 Have you consulted with the related advisory committee?
 You may need to discuss options and process with the Curriculum Co-Chairs and the Office of Career Education as well.